Saint FM: Programmes

-The majority of programming was music-based with a significant number of requests being played for islanders from relatives and friends overseas and vice versa.
+The majority of programming was music-based, with a significant number of requests being played for islanders from relatives and friends overseas and vice versa.

-As befits the musical preference of the many Saint Helenians much country music was played, but most popular music styles from the last 50 years were featured.
+As befits the musical preference of many Saint Helenians, much country music was played, but the most popular music styles from the last 50 years were also featured.

-Weekday daytime programmes were usually presented by station staff, with evenings and weekends programming done by 'voluntary presenters'.
+Weekday daytime programmes were usually presented by station staff, with evening and weekend programming done by 'voluntary presenters'.

 'Local news' (which also included events on Ascension Island and the Falkland Islands) was broadcast throughout the day.
 The station also did international news bulletins as well as international and local sports updates throughout the day.

 The programming style could best be described as 'informal'.

 Many of the station's requests were placed by 'Saints' contacting relatives worldwide.

 As a commercial station, Saint FM played adverts for local businesses.
 Some of these are still available online.

-Saint Helena Frequencies
+Saint Helena frequencies

-Although Saint Helena is a small island its terrain is such that island-wide coverage requires more than one transmitter.
+Although Saint Helena is a small island, its terrain is such that island-wide coverage requires more than one transmitter.

 The main island transmitter was at High Knoll Fort, and radiated on 93.1 MHz.
 From this were also fed: